drocheam/optrace/docs/source/usage/spectrum.rst

    spec = ot.TransmissionSpectrum("Rectangle", wl0=500, wl1=650, inverse=True)

-An edgepass filter can be created by simply setting one of the bounds to the bound of the visible range.
+Creating an edgepass filter becomes easy by setting the bound to the edge of the visible range.

 .. testcode::